Digital SAT Pattern in India 2025: Format, Section‑Wise Details & Key Changes

 Ques.
 Is 1200 a good SAT score?

 Ans.
-A score of 1200 is very good for undergraduate admissions.
+A SAT score of 1200 is very good for undergraduate admissions.
 This score will be equal to 74 percentile.
 You can apply to the major universities abroad with this score.

 Ques.
 Does SAT have negative marking?

 Ans.
-No, there is no negative marking on SAT exam.
+No, there is no negative marking on the SAT exam.
 Hence, it is beneficial to attempt every question without skipping.

 Ques.
-Who is eligible for SAT exam?
+Who is eligible for the SAT?

 Ans.
 Any candidate who has passed their higher secondary examination can appear for the SAT exam.
-There is no restriction or age bar for SAT exam.
+There is no restriction or age bar for the SAT exam.

 Ques.
-How many attempts for SAT?
+How many attempts can I take for the SAT?

 Ques.
-What is a good score in SAT?
+What is a good SAT score?

 Ans.
-A score anywhere between 1300-1500 is considered good for undergraduate admissions.
+A score between 1300-1500 is considered good for undergraduate admissions.
 With this score, you can get admission to top universities such as Harvard, Stanford, and Yale.

 *The article might have information for the previous academic years, which will be updated soon subject to the notification issued by the University/College.